It is startling to realize how much unbelief is necessary to make belief possible. What we know as blind faith is sustained by innumerable unbeliefs.

 Here’s how it works.
 First, you create a problem.
 Then you provide the solution to the problem.
 For example, the problem is eternal damnation in hell for those not worthy.
 Then the solution is to join the paradigm which provides an eternal paradise.
 All it costs is your time and a sizeable portion of your income plus your support.
 This support includes acting to protect the belief system with violence.

-Above all, don’t let any organized religion pressure you into membership and unbelief.
+Above all, don’t let any organized religion pressure you into membership.
 Regrettably, there are cultures in which their religious ideologies are firmly in the control.

 If you live in such a community, one must learn to project an outward effect of assimilation, while remaining open-minded.
 Learn how to “see” through the programming.
 Learn how to find resources and partners who can support freethinkers.
 Ask yourself, is unbelief necessary to be a part of this group?
 If it does, find another healthier group.